Reef-Safe Products, Conservation &

 If you go reusable, be sure you can wash and dry them properly during your trip.

-The issue isn’t plastic itself—it’s how we use and discard it.
+The issue isn’t plastic itself, it’s how we use and discard it.
 Responsible disposal matters more than rigid rules.

-Support Operators Who Protect the Environment
+Choose Dive Operators That Protect the Dive Environment

-Not every dive shop prioritizes sustainability—but some go above and beyond:
+Not every dive shop prioritizes sustainability, but some go above and beyond:

 - Limit group sizes and enforce buoyancy control